AscendingPassage.com HOME PAGE.

 And the pyramid seemed to

-be illumined by some sad dawn of the end of the world, a dawn which
+be illuminated by some sad dawn, a dawn which

-made ruddy only the sands and the granites of earth, and left the
+made ruddy only the sands and the stones of earth, and left the

 heavens, pricked with their myriad stars, more awful in their